playbenny/benny_manual/docs/installation.md

     *Windows users should install vsts to C:\Program Files\VSTPlugins otherwise max/msp can't see them.*

 - Open 'benny.maxproj'.
-The benny launcher window will appear.
+The [benny launcher](launcher.md) window will appear.

 - Open the audio settings and choose which audio driver/interface to use.
+Generally ASIO drivers are best.

 The dropdown contains a list of example hardware configurations.
 Choose the 'no hardware.json' one then press the **start** button to try benny out using just the default stereo io on your computer.